Taist/taist_hello_world/README.md

-Simple "Hello, world!" addon for Taist.
+Simple "Hello, world!" addon.

-Launch instructions are in [Taist docs](http://docs.tai.st/quickstart/hello_world.html)
+Use it with instructions from [Taist docs](http://docs.tai.st/quickstart/hello_world.html)